nurzhanzhanuzak/eventsourcing/docs/topics/domain.rst

 has conditional logic, this conditional logic will be executed each time the aggregate is reconstructed from stored events.
-Of course, this conditional logic may be usefully considered as validation of the projection of earlier events, for example checking the the ``Confirmed`` event is working properly.
+Of course, this conditional logic may be usefully considered as validation of the projection of earlier events, for example checking that the ``Confirmed`` event is working properly.

 If you wish to use this style, just make sure to raise an exception rather than returning early, and make sure not to change the state of the aggregate